NU-CUCIS/async-io-cosmoflow/README.md

 This program is a CosmoFlow implementation with TensorFlow 2.
 The original CosmoFlow paper has been published in SC18 [1] and the source code is available in [4].
 This program implements LBANN model proposed in [2].
+Jan Balewski's CosmoFlow repository shows where the Cosmology data files are located in Cori storage space [5].
 The data parallel training is parallelized using Horovod [3].
 For scalable parallel training, an asynchronous I/O module has been implemented based on python multiprocessing package.